dhrubo55/personal-blog/content/posts/day94.md

 - **~20% is reflection and proxies** - All that runtime magic has a cost
 - **~10% is I/O** - Reading configs, connecting to databases

-*Note: These percentages vary by application, but they're a good rule of thumb from profiling java apps.*
+*Note: These are approximate distributions based on analysis from Spring Boot team's [startup optimization research](https://spring.io/blog/2018/12/12/how-fast-is-spring), [Oracle's JVM performance documentation](https://docs.oracle.com/en/java/javase/17/vm/class-data-sharing.html), and profiling multiple applications.
+Your mileage will vary depending on framework, dependencies, and architecture choices.*

 I was dealing with very slow startup time of the Jersey application though my application loads and verifies a lot of stuff before starting still I think there could be improvements.

 Once I knew where the time was *actually* going, I could fight back.
-And boy, did I fight back.

 ## Chapter 1: The JVM Strikes Back (Or: How I Learned to Stop Worrying and Love AppCDS)